jadecobra/python_tdd_exercises/source/how_to/make_tdd_manually/make_tdd_environment.rst

   .. code-block:: shell
     :emphasize-lines: 1

-    echo "pytest-watch"
+    echo "pytest-watcher"

   the terminal_ shows

   .. code-block:: shell

-    pytest-watch
+    pytest-watcher

-* I can also use echo_ to add text to a file_, I use it to make the requirements file_ with `pytest-watch`_ as what is inside it
+* I can also use echo_ to add text to a file_, I use it to make the requirements file_ with `pytest-watcher`_ as what is inside it

   .. code-block:: shell
     :emphasize-lines: 1

-    echo "pytest-watch" > requirements.txt
+    echo "pytest-watcher" > requirements.txt

   - ``>`` is an operator that is used to send output from a program_ to the given file_
-  - `pytest-watch`_ is a `Python program`_ that automatically runs pytest_ when a Python_ file_ in the folder_ changes
+  - `pytest-watcher`_ is a `Python program`_ that automatically runs pytest_ when I change code in the project
   - pytest_ is a `Python package`_ like unittest_, that is used for testing
   - ``requirements.txt`` is the name of a file_ where I can list `Python packages`_ for pip_ to install.
 The name ``requirements.txt`` is Python_ convention, I can use any name I want for the requirements file